-CPT code 99292 is an add-on code, used with primary code 99291, when appropriate.
-In these situations, NGS claim editing logic reviews all claims for the same date of service as the primary code.
+Yes, CPT code 99292 is an add-on code, used with primary code 99291, when appropriate.
+In these situations, NGS claim editing logic reviews the claim for the same date of service as the primary code.
 When 99291 has been billed and allowed for that date of service, 99292 would be payable, if all other claim requirements were met.
-Although the NPI on the two claims will vary when the codes are performed by different group providers, the two services are payable to the group.